annie-qiu26/illiniorganiser/README.md

 3. Reload the [web app](http://127.0.0.1:8000/app/#).
 4. You can click on the name of the RSO which will send you to a "detail" page of the organization.
 (The link is working if a webpage with just the name of the RSO appears).

 Creating all of the organizations and other data manually would take forever, so I wrote some scripts in `app/scripts/` to generate all of the initial data automatically.
 Check out their comments to understand how they work.
-To run a script, type `execfile('app/scripts/script_name.py')` into the Django console.
+To run a script, type `execfile('app/scripts/script_name.py')` into PyCharm's Django console.